shankie-codes/arts-impact-data-tech-spec/solutions/2-adds-input-form.md

 1. Arts organisations have to contact the system administrator to add their data – they can't do it themselves
 2. Arts organisations can't see what they've already submitted
-3. End-users (i.e. any consumer of *open data* – arts organisations, government departments, other funders, interested individuals etc.) can't easy query and report on the data without fairly advanced technical skills
+3. End-users (i.e. any consumer of *open data* – arts organisations, government departments, other funders, interested individuals etc.) can't easily query and report on the data without fairly advanced technical skills

 This solution addresses points (1) and (2) above by: